No Harm No Foul.

 For a good month after the game my wrist was very sore and I debated about having an X-ray, but I never did.
 I also debated about getting my favourite watch fixed, but I never did.
 It was just a cheap Timex and it was much cheaper just to buy a new one, which I did.

-Although I do wish that I had been hit by a Jeter foul ball, it was just nice to have the ball that hit me on my wrist.
+Although I do wish that I had been hit by a Jeter foul ball, it was just nice to finally keep the ball that hit me.
 It is a true game used memento and will always be a great memory.
 But had that ball hit someone else before striking me I would have given the ball up to that person in a heartbeat.

 I can't say exactly how many of those Rawlings baseballs I had in my hands during the two summers I worked as a vendor; it would be at least a couple dozen for sure.
 If I could have just one ball back, it would be the one ball that I never even had in my hands.
 I think it would be so cool to display both of the Rawlings baseballs that I was hit with twenty three years apart.